AFaiferlick/AFaiferlick/README.md

 Hello!
-My name is Alyssa Faiferlick
+My name is Alyssa Faiferlick and
 I am currently at student CSULB